2021 Great Lakes Summer Fellows Program

 - Immediate relatives of any CIGLR or NOAA GLERL employees are not eligible to participate in this program, consistent with NOAA guidelines.

-- Fellows are required to give a 15-minute presentation at the end of their fellowship period.
+- Fellows are required to give a 15-minute presentation at the end of the fellowship period.

 - Project mentors will review the applications once they are submitted.
 After an initial review, the project mentor will conduct phone interviews with the top candidates to discuss the project in more detail and ensure match in interest and skills.

-- For specific questions about each opportunity, contact the position mentors.
+- For specific questions about each opportunity, please contact the position mentors directly.
 Email addresses are provided with the position descriptions.